gabrielalzamora/kinect_srv_client/README.md

-# freenect_usal
+# kinect_srv_client

-QT server read kinect data and serve to client
+very simple QT server read kinect data and serve to client

 not politely finished hope to retake it ~nov2016